bbelandr/CS302/proj3/README.md

 ## About this Repository
 All the code that was written for this assignment is within /src/.
+The important files are sb-read, sb-analyze, and sb-play.

 ### Sb-read
 This code was written for me, but it is still very useful.
 Sb-read takes in a file